General disclosures

 Pricing policies of services provided

 We charge for goods and services rendered on a full or partial cost‑recovery basis.
-We determined these fees in accordance with the Department of Treasury’s Costing and pricing government services guidelines.
+We determined these fees in accordance with the Department of Treasury’s guidelines for Costing and pricing government services.

 The School Education Act 1999 (WA) and School Education Regulations 2000 (WA) govern the setting of fees, charges and contributions for students in public schools.